winneon/gsu/README.md

 $ sudo make install
 ```

-You can optionally install `xsel` if you want automatic URL clipboard pasting after the utility finishes an upload.

 ## Configuration

 Run the utility at least once, i.e. `gsu --help`.
 The configuration file will be generated in `$XDG_CONFIG_HOME/gsu` if it didn't already exist.
 The most common location is `~/.config/gsu`.